Once you make this easy Homemade Onion Gravy with Red Wine, it will soon become your favourite.

 Caramelizing is a much slower process.
 It takes roughly an hour over medium-low heat.
 Sautéing is done in a matter of minutes over medium-high heat.

-Yes it can.
+Yes, it can.
 Warm it up in a saucepan when you are ready to eat.
 Store the cooled gravy in the refrigerator, in a covered, non-metallic container, for up to 3 days.

 Be sure to CLICK THE SUBSCRIBE BUTTON located in the TOP MENU.
-You will get a FREE PRINTABLE and recipes!
-FOLLOW ME on social media too.

 Red Wine Onion Gravy